applicius/yacsscomp/README.md

 ## Stylable radio button

-This library doesn't directly provide custom/styled radio buttons, but it alter DOM and handle state event (`checked` property) so that you can style those radio as you want (down to IE8): see [demo](http://applicius.github.io/yacsscomp/demo/radio.html).
+This library doesn't directly provide custom/styled radio buttons, but it alters DOM and handles state event (`checked` property), so that you can style those radio as you want (down to IE8): see [demo](http://applicius.github.io/yacsscomp/demo/radio.html).

-Initial HTML must have a matching label, with valid `for` attribute after each radio to be styled, inside a form:
+Initial HTML must have a matching label, with valid `for` attribute, after each radio to be styled, inside a form:

 ```html
 <form ...>